-Seafood lovers will rave about this simple, classic Italian recipe for Easy Shrimp Scampi Pasta.
-It’s packed full of flavor with garlic, butter, olive oil, and white wine – what could be better?
+Easy Shrimp Scampi – Seafood lovers rejoice!
+This simple, classic Italian recipe is packed full of garlic, butter, lemon, and white wine – what could be better?

 I promise you that if you’ve never attempted to make your own shrimp scampi, now is the time.
 It’s super simple and absolutely fabulous.